I was Injured in a Florida Car Accident – What Should I Do if There Are Errors on a Car Accident Police Report?

 • Delay settlement negotiations while discrepancies are investigated.

-If you notice a mistake, addressing it early can prevent it from undermining your case later.
+If you notice a mistake on the car accident police report, addressing it early can prevent it from undermining your case later.

 Steps to Take if You Find Mistakes in Your Report

-If you suspect your report contains errors, follow these steps to protect your claim:
+If you suspect your car accident police report contains errors, follow these steps to protect your claim:

 2. Gather evidence.
 Photos, witness statements, and repair invoices can help prove factual inaccuracies.
 For example, if you were injured in the accident, what you said at the scene may have been influenced by your emotional or altered state, and proving those injuries with documentation may prompt the officer to accept your requested changes.